 How to Liquidate VGC

 There are far more ways to liquidate VGC than there are for the Amex variety.
-This is because the have a pin and can be used as debit.
+This is because they have a pin and can be used as debit.
 The pin number for Vanilla Visa cards from CVS is set upon first use.
-The first time you use the card, you set the pin.
+The first time you use the card, you set the 4-digit pin.
 Super easy.
 Many of the other Visa gift cards have the pin preset as the last 4 digits of the gift card.
+If a pin is not present, you will need to call the issuing company and set a pin.
 Also easy.

 I’ll list the liquidation methods in order of attractiveness.

-Once you transfer the money from VGC to Serve, use the Serve online bill pay function to directly pay off your credit card.
+Once you transfer the money from Visa GCs to Serve, use the Serve online bill pay function to directly pay off your credit card.
 (See my tutorial)

 Use Walmart Bill Pay – Walmart Money Centers actually have a process that allows you to directly pay off your credit card in store with a debit card (VGC).
 Tell them you want to use CheckFreePay at the register.
 The price is usually $0.88 or $1.88, depending on the card.